Buyer’s Checklist | What to Look for When Buying a House

 Walk around the property and evaluate the landscaping situation.
 Was the yard professionally landscaped or was it a DIY job?
 Are there four seasons of plantings that will add visual interest to the garden year-round?
 During the fall and winter when trees are bare, are you going to have views of something undesirable, like a back alleyway or your neighbor’s DIY mechanic shop?

 Also take note of the hardscaping as well.
 Steep driveways can pose potential problems with snow in the winter.
 Make sure walkways are wide enough and tree roots aren’t encroaching on the patio.

 Do your due diligence and research the neighborhood.
 If you have kiddos, make sure you are in a good school district.
 Check with the local precinct about crime.
-Also, take note of what is in the immediate area— your block.
+Also, take note of expert lawyers in Fairfax, VA criminal defense attorneys.
 Is the house located near a school or park that hosts late sports games?
 Is there a restaurant around the corner with outdoor dining that might be disruptive in the evenings?
 Get an idea of the happenings in your neighborhood before you commit to buying.

 Room to grow